ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-ansible.md

 Vault is implemented with file-level granularity, which means the files are either entirely encrypted or unencrypted.
 It uses the AES256 algorithm to provide symmetric encryption that is keyed to a user-supplied password.
 The same password is used to encrypt and decrypt content.
 The `ansible-vault` command is used to initially encrypt files, and then is used to view, edit, or decrypt the data.

 * Create an Ansible configuration file that details the location of the `hosts` file and vault password file.
-* Create and encrypt a file, called `group_vars/vbr.yml`, that holds the password for the `sa-ansible` user we use to access the Veeam backup server.
+* Create and encrypt a file, called `group_vars/vbr.yml`, that holds the password for the `sa-ansible` user to access the Veeam backup server.
 The reason that the password for the Veeam backup server is placed here is so that the `ansible vbr -m win_ping` commands works.
 * Create and encrypt a file that is called `vault` that holds the passwords for the hardened backup repository and optionally the vSRX appliance.

 The use of the `vault_pass` file is an optional task, which creates and protects a file that holds the password to the vault.
 If you choose not to do this task, then you need to enter your password at the prompt when you run Ansible commands.